Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 - Syracuse is 6-0 against the spread and 3-3 overall when the team picks up over 344.4 yards.

-- The Orange have eight giveaways this season, while the Eagles have 11 takeaways .
+- The Orange have turned the ball over eight times this season, three fewer than the Eagles have forced (11).

 - Find the latest spread and moneyline odds for Syracuse at SISportsbook.